-This year’s festival will feature hands-on virtual experiences for children, teens, families and grown ups — many of which can only be experienced during the festival!
-Incredible events are being created by the Bay Area’s diverse science, technology, engineering, and mathematics community, with activities led by companies, universities, museums, school groups, community-based organizations, and libraries.
+The 2020 virtual Festival featured hands-on virtual experiences for children, teens, families and grown ups — many of which can only be experienced during the festival!
+Incredible events were created by the Bay Area’s diverse science, technology, engineering, and mathematics community, with activities led by companies, universities, museums, school groups, community-based organizations, and libraries.

-Attendees can join the Science of Pulling Noodles, Oakland Zoo Scav-venture Hunt, and a Bee Colorful Poster Contest.
-Another event brings together Bay Area residents by radio and live streaming internet audio to collectively view the setting Moon, planets and star clusters.
+Some of the events included the Science of Pulling Noodles, Oakland Zoo Scav-venture Hunt, and a Bee Colorful Poster Contest.
+Another event brought together Bay Area residents by radio and live streaming internet audio to collectively view the setting Moon, planets and star clusters.

-The Bay Area Science Festival also offers events specifically geared toward teens, including an online coding Dojo, a hands-on biological phenomena session, and forum on women in STEM.
-These activities are designed to engage and connect young people with role models and peers over the world-changing potential – and fun! – of science.
+The Bay Area Science Festival also offered events specifically geared toward teens, including an online coding Dojo, a hands-on biological phenomena session, and forum on women in STEM.
+These activities were designed to engage and connect young people with role models and peers over the world-changing potential – and fun! – of science.

 Each year, we host behind-the-scenes tours that highlight the scientific wonders of the Bay Area.
-This year, we’re bringing this community favorite to you virtually.
-Tours highlight local resources and are led by someone who works in STEM or health fields.
+In 2020, we brought this community favorite to you virtually.
+Tours highlighted local resources and were led by someone who works in STEM or health fields.
 Get a behind the scenes look at UCSF’s Makers Lab, UC Berkeley formula race car lab and the Dept. of Energy’s Bay Area SLAC National Accelerator Laboratory and ChanZuckerberg Biohub’s COVID-19 testing facility, to name a few!

 Panels, Discussions, and More!

-Our 2020 festival includes thought-provoking discussions, research presentations, and film screenings, all of which can be viewed from home.
-Participants will hear from and interact with STEM role models, researchers, UCSF grad students, scientists, and thought leaders around critical issues such as Climate Change, Diversity in STEM, and COVID-19.
+Our 2020 festival included thought-provoking discussions, research presentations, and film screenings, all of which could be viewed from home.
+Participants heard from and interacted with STEM role models, researchers, UCSF grad students, scientists, and thought leaders around critical issues such as Climate Change, Diversity in STEM, and COVID-19.